hanglip/hanglip.github.io/_src/BIOGRAPHIES.md

 ## What is your greatest achievement?

 >**Nothing tops my children**.
-They are all great inspirations to me, having made good and happy lives for themselves.
+They are all great inspirations to me.
+They all made good and happy lives for themselves.

 >A few other things stand out: